ibm-cloud-docs/appid/privacy-policy.md

 Client uses the collected data for various purposes:
 * To perform development and testing of applications
-* To provide analysis or valuable information improve development and testing
+* To provide analysis or valuable information to improve development and testing
 * To monitor usage in development and testing
 * To detect, prevent, and address technical issues